MelcherSt/HTweb/README.md

 # HTweb
 FuelPHP based web application for dorm administration.
-Requires PHP 7.1.

 ## Dependencies
 ### PHP 7.1
-There is no php7.1 package in the ubuntu archive ATM.
-Installing is as simple as:
+Unfortunately there is no php7.1 package in the official ubuntu xenial archive.
+To *upgrade* your existing php installation, take the steps below:
 1. `$ add-apt-repository ppa:ondrej/php`
 2. `$ apt update`
 3. `$ apt purge php7.0 php7.0-common`